Our Approach to Rhinoplasty

-You may wonder why we perform all rhinoplasties closed when so many surgeons use the open approach instead.
+You may wonder why we performed all of our rhinoplasties closed when so many surgeons use the open approach instead.

-Because it is much better for my patients.
+Because it is much better for patients.
 Think of it as a “short scar” rhinoplasty.

 Imagine that you know nothing about either operation, but that the open method has been the traditional rhinoplasty technique, instead of the other way around.
 The scars are visible and not always good, recovery is significant, the tip must be supported by artificial means (struts or sutures), and many of the changes are created by non-anatomic methods, and the less experienced surgeon does not have precise control over the result.

 Imagine now that another method comes along, in which the scars are hidden, the solutions are anatomical, there are no struts or permanent internal sutures, and the recovery for the patient is much quicker.
 Most surgeons would move to that technique, just as they have moved to the short scar facelift, the endoscopic brow lift, and transconjunctival blepharoplasty.

 Though open rhinoplasty has been the surgeons’ response to difficult rhinoplasty techniques, it is not necessarily the best way to achieve them for patients.
 We always selected closed rhinoplasty as the procedure of choice.